 Abuse of a vulnerable adult

 The Care Act says that Safeguarding is everyone’s responsibility, and Money Advice Plus is required to follow safeguarding procedures by some of its contracts with statutory authorities.

-‘

 MONEY ADVICE PLUS has a separate Safeguarding Adults policy and procedure.
 All workers are required to bring any concerns about abuse to a supervisor or a Manager at the earliest opportunity.